When Will Arizona Launch Online Sports Betting?

 - Allowed to operate mobile sports betting statewide

-- Authorized to offer sports wagering at their locaation or a facility within a 5-block radius of the operator’s sports facility as specified by ADG
+- Authorized to offer sports wagering at their location or a facility within a 5-block radius of the operator’s sports facility as specified by ADG.
+This includes retail sportsbooks in Phoenix and Scottsdale.

 Tribal Operators Can Offer The Following